IvanT7D3/WarMoon-RAT/README.md

 This section tries to keep track of known bugs that were discovered.
 I tried to fix as many as I could.
 If you find other bugs, feel free to let me know.

-- If you use the server main shell to open a file that is greater than 18384 bytes in size, the client will crash.
-This can be avoided by increasing the size of the buffers, but I doubt that's the best solution.

 - If you use wipembr on a Windows 7 machine, the client will crash (The MBR will still be wiped).
 The crash doesn't seem to happen on Windows 10 machines.

 This project was tested mainly on Windows 7 Ultimate and Windows 10.
 If you have found any other bug and would like to report it, feel free to email me at: ituser905649056(at)protonmail.com